codechiefVignesh/kineticStrands/README.md

 ## Derivation

-The derivation of the system of differential equations can be found here:
+The derivation of the system of second order non-linear differential equations can be found here:
 [View Derivation](https://example.com)

 ---